acmei/Guide-for-Transplants/README.md

 **Bus Apps**
   There are a couple of apps that can tell you which buses to take to get home.
-  - OneBusAway: locate your bus stop on the map and this app will tell you roughly when a bus will arrive.
+  - _OneBusAway_: Arguably the best bus app available in Seattle.
+Locate your bus stop on the map and this app will tell you roughly when the bus will arrive.
 Used in conjunction with Google maps, this is a fantastic way to know when you should expect your bus to make it's stop and how to get around.
-  - Google Maps: Just like you would use this for driving or walking around, Google Maps will tell you which routes to take to get to your destination.
+  - _Google Maps_: Just like you would use this for driving or walking around, Google Maps will tell you which routes to take to get to your destination.
 Use this in conjunction with OneBusAway for optimum bus trip planning.
-  - TripPlanner: This app exists and isn't so great.
+  - _TripPlanner_: This app exists and isn't so great.
 It's made by the county and should be more helpful.
 Stick with OneBusAway and Google Maps.

 **Biking**
   If you're new to Seattle, here's a warning: the hills are no joke.
 The thing about the hills is that there aren't a bunch of little hills.... it's that Seattle itself can seem like one GIANT hill.
 Depending on where you live, it can be a good 30 minute ride uphill the entire way.
 (It makes getting _to_ Ada easy, though!)